Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 The People of Comuna 13

-I found this trip to be an educational lesson, not because I was flirting with the idea of being in such a dangerous neighborhood, but through the respect for the people and their enduring community spirit.
+I found this trip to be an educational lesson, not because I was flirting with the idea of being in such a dangerous neighbourhood, but through the respect for the people and their enduring community spirit.

-No matter who you are, on entering this neighborhood as an outsider, the social and cultural awareness you will acquire will require you to humble yourself for a moment and understand the struggles its residents endured.
+No matter who you are, on entering this neighbourhood as an outsider, the social and cultural awareness you will acquire will require you to humble yourself for a moment and understand the struggles its residents endured.

-These are the same hillside barrios that are home to some of region’s more poor and vulnerable people, living under challenging conditions daily.
+These are the same hillside barrios that are home to some of the region’s more poor and vulnerable people, living under challenging conditions daily.

 What to do in Comuna 13

-So, let’s say you’ve made it to the barrio… Other than awkwardly standing around not knowing what in God’s name to do with yourself…
+So, let’s say you’ve made it to the barrio… Other than awkwardly standing around, not knowing what in God’s name to do with yourself…

-What do you actaully do here?
+What do you actually do here?

 Of course, getting to Comuna 13 is part of the experience too.
 For me, that was actually one of the most significant parts of the whole experience.